colindean/wilkinsburg_pittsburgh_merger_analysis/README.md

 The graphs do indicate the median household income with a vertical line but I don't have any other data about household incomes in order to find where on the map the majority of Wilkinsburg residents are.
-According to Census Bureau data, approximately 2/3 of Wilkinsburg households are under $50,000 per year.
+According to Census Bureau data, approximately 62% of Wilkinsburg households are under $50,000 per year.
 I have a line representing that figure on the graph.

+We do know from the USCB ACS that approximately 65% of Wilkinsburg residents are renters, but we don't know how many are working and thus have earned income.
+If we knew that breakdown, it would be easier to add a third dimension to the graphs reflecting the percentage of the population likely to be at a section of the graph at each coordinate.

 ### Help Wanted